Freshwater Macroinvertebrate Resources

 North Dakota Digital Key to Aquatic Insects - VCSU Macro-Invertebrate Lab's Digital Key to Aquatic Insects of North Dakota

-Macroinvertebrate Ecology is a 12-page .pdf document created for the Maryland State Envirothon.
+Macroinvertebrate Ecology (.pdf) is a 12-page .pdf document is found on the Maryland Dept. of Natural Resources website and was created for the Maryland State Envirothon.
 It provides a nice introduction to macroinvertebrate anatomy, life cycle, adaptations, and use in biomonitoring.
 There are other really good resources available from this website, including a nicely illustrated macroinvertebrate key.
 (Developed for Maryland - may not be adequate for all locations.)

-Maryland Department of Natural Resources Freshwater Benthic Macroinvertebrates web page provides some basic information about the state's monitoring program.
+Maryland Department of Natural Resources Maryland Stream Waders web page provides some basic information about the state's monitoring program.
 Of special interest might be the Family-level Key to Stream Invertebrates of Maryland and Surrounding Areas.
-The key is a downloadable 1.5 MB .pdf file.
+The key is a downloadable .pdf file.

 "Aquatic Insect Fact Sheets" - Downloadable .pdf files from Creek Connections.
 The "fact sheets" are nicely illustrated and informative.
 Creek Connections was developed at Allegheny College as a partnership with regional K-12 schools in Northwest Pennsylvania, Southwest New York, and the Pittsburgh.
 They emphasize hands-on, inquiry-based investigation of local waterways.
 Lots of information - great stuff!!

-The Hoosier Riverwatch Volunteer Stream Monitoring Training Manual contains a useful section on biological monitoring and macroinvertebrates.
-In particular, Chapter 5 (which can be downloaded in 3 parts) includes information on macroinvertebrate identification and a taxonomic key.
+The Hoosier Riverwatch Training Manual contains a useful section on biological monitoring and macroinvertebrates.
+In particular, Chapter 5 includes information on macroinvertebrate identification and a taxonomic key.
 Hoosier Riverwatch is sponsored by the Indiana Department of Natural Resources - Division of Fish and Wildlife.

 NatureMapping: Water Module - The NatureMapping Program in Washington has a Water Module that contains helpful information regarding water quality testing and provides an online database to submit your data.
 You can also examine the results of others groups and compare them to your own.

-Stream Biology and Ecology - Information on the biology, ecology and scientific study of rivers and streams.
+Stream Biology and Ecology - Information on the biology, ecology and scientific study of rivers and streams developed by Cristi Cave, B.S., Fisheries, 1998, School of Fisheries, University of Washington.

-Stream Bug Home Page - A site developed by King County Natural Resources and Parks (which includes Seattle, WA).
+Stream Bug Monitoring of King County Natural Resources and Parks (which includes Seattle, WA).
 There are some pages about aquatic bugs and their use in water quality monitoring.
 It's a local (Pacific Northwest) site and contains links to additional online resources.

-SalmonWeb - No longer active, this community-based monitoring program was developed to promote "... the use of biological monitoring to understand the health of stream systems ...."
+SalmonWeb [unfortunately, the website is no longer active; it's frequently referenced by other sites using the B-IBI protocol] - this community-based monitoring program was developed to promote "... the use of biological monitoring to understand the health of stream systems ...."
 The site contains information on the Benthic Index of Biological Integrity (B-IBI) for the Puget Sound Lowlands and a number of useful links.

 National Aquatic Monitoring Center (a.k.a.
-"The Buglab") - The Bug Lab website contains an "Aquatic Macroinvertebrate Identification Guide" in .pdf format.
+"The Buglab") - The Bug Lab website contains an "Aquatic Macroinvertebrate Identification Guide."
 Also, check out the "Aquatic Bug Monitoring" links for information on water and bug monitoring, how to collect bugs in moving water and ponds, and a pictoral guide to common orders of macros.

 The Xerces Society (www.xerces.org) of Portland, Oregon, has an Aquatic Invertebrates Conservation Program.
 Jeff Adams has developed a regional macroinvertebrate ID and aquatic monitoring guide.
 The Stream Bugs as Biomonitors: Guide to Pacific Northwest Macroinvertebrate Monitoring and Identification includes a CD-ROM (PC-compatible only) and field guide.
 The website also provides information and a scaled-down version of the guide.

-Washington State Department of Ecology - Water Quality Program website
+Washington State Department of Ecology: Steam Biological Monitoring; Water Quality Program website